hemanth110702/Tech-Notes/DSA/Analysis of Algorithms Part-1.md

 ## Question 3: Machine Speed Comparison

-**Question 3:** Consider two algorithms for solving a certain problem: Algorithm X with an asymptotic complexity of θ(n2logn) and Algorithm Y with an asymptotic complexity of θ(n3).
-Algorithm X is run on a machine that can execute 107 operation per second.
+**Question 3:** Consider two algorithms for solving a certain problem: Algorithm X with an asymptotic complexity of $ \theta(n^2 \log_2 n) $ and Algorithm Y with an asymptotic complexity of $\theta(n^3)$.
+Algorithm X is run on a machine that can execute $ 10^7 $ operation per second.
 Compute the speed of the machine that we need to run Algorithm Y on in order to get the same execution time as Algorithm X for an input of size one million.
 Assume base 2 for the log.
 Compute the best possible approximation without using a calculator.
 Show your work

 We need to find the speed of the machine running Algorithm Y ($S_Y$) such that the execution time is the same as Algorithm X ($t_X = t_Y$) for input $n = 10^6$.